-Priority Transit Corridor: As in the Growth Plan for the Greater Golden Horseshoe, 2017, Schedule 5, or as further identified by the Province for the purpose of implementing the Growth Plan.
+Priority Transit Corridor: Transit corridors identified in the Growth Plan for the Greater Golden Horseshoe, 2017, Schedule 5, or as further identified by the Province for the purpose of implementing the Growth Plan.
 Also see Growth Plan Policy 2.2.4 "Transit Corridors and Station Areas".